Skookum: Other uses

 Skookum, either alone or in the combination skookumchuck, occurs in dozens of placenames throughout the Pacific Northwest region and beyond.
 A short form used with personal names, "Skook", is found on the map of British Columbia at Mount Skook Davidson near the confluence of the Kechika and Gataga Rivers in northern British Columbia and Mount Skook Jim, near the head of the Stein River in the northern Lillooet Ranges between Pemberton and Lytton.
 Local lore in any area of British Columbia may have a Skookum Charlie or a Skookum Brown; the most famous of such nicknames was that of Skookum Jim, one of the co-discoverers of the Klondike goldfields in the Yukon.
 It is also the name given to a famous 1909 Baldwin 2-4-4-2 Mallet type logging locomotive.
 That locomotive, Columbia River Belt Line Number 7, is notable both for being the first Mallet built by the company for logging purposes, and for having been saved from its planned scrapping by getting into an accident that caused it to be stranded in the woods until preservationists could purchase and restore it.
+In Ernest Thompson Seton's book Rolf in the Woods, Quonab's series of pet dogs are named Skookum.
+In Alaska there is a Skookum Glacier, River, Creek, and Road.